Peruvian Union University

 Peruvian Union University (Universidad Peruana Unión) is a Seventh-day Adventist university in Lima, Peru.
 It is the second largest of ten Adventist universities in South America.
 Its acronym is "UPeU".
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 Founded in 1919 as part of the Industrial College (today the Miraflores Adventist College) in Miraflores, Lima, it was the first higher education facility started by Seventh-day Adventists in Peru.

-Campus

-The main campus of Peruvian Union University is at km 19.5, Carretera Central, Ñaña, Lima, Peru.
-There are also campuses at Tarapoto and Juliaca.

-Academic areas

-The university is made up of five schools/colleges, offering a number of undergraduate and graduate degrees.